Industry Analytics India

 Priority: Multi-store consolidation, POS + Tally integration, mobile dashboards

-Best fit: FireAI or Power BI (if you have IT resources)
+Best fit: FireAI (flat pricing stays ₹4,999/month regardless of store count) or Power BI (if you have a dedicated IT team)

 Large Enterprise (₹500 Cr+ revenue)